compressore/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1.Write a function that checks for a digit (0 through 9).
 2.Write a function that multiplies two integers.
 Write a function that prints the numbers, from 0 to 9, followed by a new line.
+5.Write a function that prints 10 times the numbers, from 0 to 14